-The Review Committee used the following review criteria:
+The Review Committee uses the following review criteria:

 Projects must be for non-profit groups, organizations, schools and individual artists with projects and programs that are presented from: